-If you prefer appreciating art over stuffy history artefacts, The National Gallery is right next door to the Natural History Museum.
-The National Gallery is home to some of the finest artwork in Ireland and is definitely worth visiting to complete your dark academia adventure.
+- The National Gallery, home to some of the finest artwork in Ireland and is definitely worth visiting to complete your dark academia adventure.

 St Stephen’s Green marks the west end of the Southern Georgian Dublin area.
 Around here you can find lots of charming historic buildings and red brick houses.